Divine-Star-Software/DivineVoxelEngine/CodeStyle.md

 - Elagent
 - Effective

-My aim is to keep the engine as easy to use as possible.
+My aim is to keep the engine as easy to use as possible (as anything like this could be).

 All the stuff that can be hidden away should.
 The user of the engine should not have to do to much work to get exaclty what they want.
+You should just be able to make a few files and import a few things to get a beautiful voxel world of your design in twenty or less minutes.

+Everything you could want as an artist and a developer should be eaisly aviable.